kennytilton/flutter-mx/README.md

 ![f/mx TodoMVC screenshot](image/todomvc-app.jpeg)

+Our `TodoMVC` extends the spec and adds a lookup of any entry on OpenFDA, and sets the type to red if the lookup succeeds.
+There is no point to this, except we get to demonstrate how to make something like XHR reactive, handling the async aspect gracefully.

 ### Workflow
-Here is how I work:
+Here is how I work.
+We will extend this section greatly as we help others get started on Matrix:

 * start with the above;
 * edit this project in IntelliJ+Cursive, with the Flutter plug-in installed;
-* * I told IntelliJ to use clj formatting for .cljd files; more Cursive support is on the way;
+* * IMPORTANT: tell IntelliJ to use clj formatting for .cljd files; more Cursive support is on the way;
-* after changes I save in IntelliJ and look at the "build" terminal for errors;
+* after making changes, I save in IntelliJ and look at the "build" terminal for errors;
+* if all is well, I switch to the terminal and just hit ENTER to see the changed app;
 * if I am curious about some CLJD issue, such as how to run the Math `abs` method, I do this:
 * * add snippets of code to the main function, after the test suite runner;
 * * save;